HyperTag/documentation/src/content/enterprise-destinations/google-analytics.md

 The purpose of this section is to allow you to define the properties that you want to send over to GA for a specific event.

-Here's how this section should look like for GA for the main standard events:
+Here's how this section should look for GA for the main standard events:

 ```json
 "track": [